 The story continues with the evolution of surf tourism and surf culture in the islands today, as seen with materials from archives, surfboards from collections, and vintage ephemera.

 A group of accomplished artists from Hawai‘i, whose work often focuses on themes of surfing, have been invited to create two- and three-dimensional original contemporary works for the exhibit.
 They include Carol Bennett (Kauai), Pete Cabrinha (Maui), Peter Shepard Cole (O ‘ahu), Mark Cunningham (O‘ahu), Wayne Levin (Hawai‘i), Charlie Lyon (Maui), and Noble Richardson (Maui).

 Images: Header: detail: "Pe‘ahi, Maui, Hawai‘i" - Photo Images Maui (photograph).

 Thumbnail: "Bull's Eye Moment#2" - Carol Bennett (shellac, ink, oil on wood panel)

 “The Essence” Film Screening

 Filmed by the father of the surf film genre, Bud Browne, The Essence evocatively shares the beauty of surfing while pondering the reason why we surf.
-Beautifully produced with archival footage from the Bud Browne Film Archives, it showcases more than fifty of surfing’s greatest legends, including George Downing, Buzzy Trent, Gerry Lopez, and Duke Kahanamoku.
-Following the film, a group of professional surfing athletes, including Kai Lenny, Paige Alms and others, will talk about the influences and ambitions of their careers.
+Beautifully produced with archival footage from the Bud Browne Film Archives, the film showcases more than fifty of surfing’s greatest legends, including George Downing, Buzzy Trent, Gerry Lopez, and Duke Kahanamoku.
+Anna Trent Moore, of the Archives, will be in attendance.
+Following the film, a group of professional surfing athletes, including Archie Kalepa, Kai Lenny, Paige Alms and Andrea Moller, will talk story.
 The evening will be a celebration of the sport and the generations who defined it.